Towering stained glass windows…

 The Talking Book and Braille Library maintains and circulates an extensive collection (over 22,000 digital books, etc.) of materials, free to Indiana residents who have difficulty reading print, including:

 - Reference and information services

 Recognizing the ISL as a Hoosier treasure, Governor Mitch Daniels signed Senate Bill 485 into law in the spring of 2011.
 The bill, authorized the Indiana Library & Historical Board (ILHB) to establish a nonprofit foundation to solicit and accept tax-deductible contributions.
 The Indiana State Foundation raises funds to support the Indiana State Library and statewide library services and programs that benefit all Hoosiers.

 The building is an ornate treasure box, housing examples of amazing craftsmanship, art, history, and literature.
 If you haven’t been… it’s well worth a visit!

 In the comments section below:

-Where is your favorite spot in the Indiana State Library?
+What is your favorite highlight in the Indiana State Library?